States confront practical dilemmas on reopening economies

 At the same time, he warned against complacency: “We could lose all the progress we made in one week if we do it wrong.”

 Governors across the country echoed that sentiment.
-Michigan Gov. Gretchen Whitmer said, “We’ve got to make sure that we avoid a second wave at all costs.”
+Michigan’s Gretchen Whitmer said, “We’ve got to make sure that we avoid a second wave at all costs.”

 “That would be devastating for our economy.
 So we’re going to make decisions based on science and having a real strategic phase-in of our economy when it’s appropriate and safe to do so,” the Democrat said.